kylenotfound/PhoneProPlus/README.md

 ### Configure your .env
 > cp .env.example .env

-Create a new schema in MySQL Workbench or SQLPro.
-I named mine phone_book

 > Set your "DB_USERNAME", "DB_PASSWORD", "DB_DATABASE" values

 ### Now that your database is setup, run the following commands: